ModelTC/LightX2V-BLOG/_articles/Offload.md

 ## Wan2.2-A14B as an Example

 Wan2.2-A14B contains two DiT backbones: a high-noise model and a low-noise model.
 With traditional whole-model offload, switching between the two models often requires large CPU/GPU weight transfers.
-As a result, some denoising steps can show obvious latency spikes.
+As a result, some denoising steps can show visible latency spikes.

 Block offload moves the transfer granularity from "the whole model" down to "a single block."
 While the current block is computing on GPU, the next block's weights can be prefetched into another GPU buffer.
-This reduces peak GPU memory and also reduces the whole-model transfer overhead when switching between the high-noise and low-noise models.
+This reduces peak GPU memory and avoids much of the whole-model transfer overhead when switching between the high-noise and low-noise models.

 More concretely, near the end of the high-noise model, the GPU may be computing the last high-noise block while the offload stream starts copying the first low-noise block into an idle GPU buffer.
 When high-noise computation finishes, the first low-noise block is already ready, or nearly ready.
-The transition no longer has to wait for the entire low-noise model to be transferred, reducing the stall at the model boundary.
+The transition no longer has to wait for the entire low-noise model to transfer, reducing the stall at the model boundary.

 ---

 ## Practical Recommendations for Consumer GPUs

 The offload strategy should be chosen based on GPU memory, CPU memory, disk bandwidth, and model structure.
-A simple rule is: **start with the coarsest strategy that runs, and only move to a finer granularity when memory is still insufficient.**
+A simple rule is: **start with the coarsest strategy that runs, and move to a finer granularity only when memory is still insufficient.**

 ### RTX 5090 / RTX 4090